An overlooked report shows interesting Italian language facts, dialects, and foreign languages in Italy.

 The prevalent use of dialect in their family and with friends was more common among people with low educational levels, even at the same age.

-- 24.8% of those who carried out at most the middle school (or lower) speak almost exclusively the dialect in the family and 33.7% with their friends
+- 24.8% of those who carried out at most middle school (or lower) speak almost exclusively the dialect in the family, and 33.7% with their friends

-- Against respectively 3.1% and 2.7% of those who hold the degree or a higher degree.
+- Against respectively 3.1% and 2.7% of those who hold a degree or a higher degree.